hypogealgaol/mentaldefaultsexp/README.md

-This is the main executable (~2000 lines) for the mental defaults experiment I worked on over the summer with base code written by Stephan
+This is the mental defaults experiment I worked on over the summer with base code written by Stephan Countryman of Yale Cognition & Development Lab.

-Note to self: get dependencies for this
+Feeds through Amazon Mechanical Turk sending a user the experiment, then uses the previous user's response and feeds it to the next user like a game of telephone.